-By the time I arrived at the career point of an international speaker, I had done my stage apprenticeship through the hardest road, hence enabling speaking to be a delight from the start.
+By the time I arrived at the career of an international speaker, I had done my stage apprenticeship through the hardest road, hence enabling speaking to be a delight from the start.
 I had been baptised through fire, in a sense, through the worse case scenarios, in order for me to arrive ready for the next level of my calling.
 These days there are only fun-filled, heart-centred experiences with my audience.

 When I hear hundreds of people singing along to my songs at speaking events, I understand and appreciate just what those earlier lessons were really about.
 It is also a joy to realise some of those songs were actually written for an audience I would not connect with until a decade later.

 In 2012 my music was removed from my life unexpectedly, through a disease arriving in my hands.
 More of this journey is shared through my second memoir, Bloom.
 But there are blessings to be found through the disguise of loss and as a result, my connection to my music is more reverent and heartfelt than ever.
 It remains an ongoing healing journey.

 You don’t need to be a singer, songwriter or musician to heal from music, though.
 Just opening yourself up to its power is healing in itself.
 Like smiling, it is a universal language, another expression of love, connection, and hope.